LearnOnDemandSystems/docs/tms/tms-administrators/courses-and-activities/other-activities/add-docs-urls.md

+---
+title: "How do I add documents and external links to my course?"
+isPublished: true
+---

 # How do I add documents and external links to my course?

 > [!Alert] Please be aware that not all functionality covered in this and linked articles may be available to you.